gautamkumar1/Domorph-Agent/README.md

   - Used to verify changes and ensure minimal modifications
   - Helps track changes between original and modified HTML

-- **Claude (Anthropic)**: AI-powered HTML analysis
+- **Claude (Anthropic)**: AI-powered HTML analysis and design
+  - Primary method for complex element redesign
+  - Used to analyze HTML structure and apply changes intelligently
+  - Maintains element functionality while improving appearance
-  - Used as a fallback for complex scenarios
+  - Used as a fallback for element identification when Cheerio fails

-  - Helps identify relevant HTML snippets when direct targeting fails
+## Advanced Design Capabilities

+With the Claude-powered design feature, you can request more complex and nuanced changes:

+- **Visual Styling**: "Make this button more prominent"
+- **Aesthetic Improvements**: "Make this card more modern looking"
+- **Complex Color Changes**: "Change the button to a gradient from blue to purple"
+- **Layout Adjustments**: "Make this menu more compact"
+- **Responsive Design**: "Make this element mobile-friendly"

+The system intelligently interprets your design intent and applies appropriate HTML/CSS modifications while preserving the element's functionality and existing attributes.

 ## Getting Started